Get Your FREE Summer Dessert Guide! ☀️

 Instructions

-• Carefully cut each pumpkin and cut in half and cut the stems off.
+• Carefully cut each pumpkin in half and cut the stems off.

-• Scoop out the inside seeds with a spoon and discard or save for something else.
+• Scoop out the inside seeds with a spoon and either bake to eat or discard them.

 • Place the pumpkin halves cut side down on a parchment-lined baking tray.

-• Place the insides into a blender or food processor.
-Puree until smooth.
+• Place the pumpkin into a blender or food processor and puree until smooth.

-• Refrigerate your puree or separate it into 1 cup portions, place into freezer safe containers and freeze.
+• Refrigerate your puree until ready to use for up to 2 weeks or place into freezer safe containers and freeze for up to 6 months.

 Recipe Notes